 - English Bible Content Examination

-- Demonstrate the capacity to reflect theologically on the Church’s responsibility to the world.
+- Demonstrate the capacity to reflect theologically on cultural, social, and ethical issues and how they shape the life of the church.

-- Model practices of personal and corporate Christian piety.
+- Demonstrate a practical knowledge of and ongoing participation in the habits and practices of personal and corporate Christian piety.

 MDiv Program Curriculum Sequence